thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 in earlier TLS versions.
 However, rekeying defined in {{Section 4.6.3 of TLS13}}
 does not provide forward secrecy and post-handshake authentication defined in
 {{Section 4.6.2 of TLS13}} only offers client-to-server authentication.
-The "Exported Authenticator" specification, see {{?RFC9261}}, recently added support for mutual, post-handshake authentication but requires the Certificate, CertificateVerify and the Finished messages to be exchanged by the application layer protocol, as it is exercised for HTTP/2 and HTTP/3 in {{?I-D.ietf-httpbis-secondary-server-certs}}.
+The "Exported Authenticator" specification, see {{?RFC9261}}, added support for mutual, post-handshake authentication but requires the Certificate, CertificateVerify and the Finished messages to be conveyed by the application layer protocol, as it is exercised for HTTP/2 and HTTP/3 in {{?I-D.ietf-httpbis-secondary-server-certs}}.

 - Rekeying of the application traffic secret does not lead to an update of the